-One of the authors of this article is old enough to recall the history of the electron-ion pseudopotential in condensed matter physics.
+One of the authors of this paper is old enough to recall the history of the electron-ion pseudopotential in condensed matter physics.
 The 1960s and 1970s saw the appearance of many realistic semiempirical pseudopotentials.
-When accurate nonempirical pseudopotentials became available,26 the semiempirical ones quickly and permanently disappeared from the literature.
+When accurate nonempirical pseudopotentials became available,31 the semiempirical ones quickly and permanently disappeared from the literature.
 We expect the history of density functional theory to follow a parallel course.
+Despite this expectation, we observe that much has been and will continue to be learned from semiempirical density functionals and from those who develop them.